lekimtek/pressence_activated_ligth/README.md

 # pressence_activated_ligth
+# Beta version
+If there are errors, advanced help would be appreciated.
+Leave your comments and open a new branch.

-Blueprint for automatic activated light with presence
+# Blueprint for automatic activated light with presence

 Instructions:
 Download and put this foldeer in config//homeassistant/blueprints/automation